artikcloud/sample-nodejs-ruleEngineCreatePredictionRule/readme.md

   //...
 ```

-3. In this sample, if the predicted value matches the condition you specified, this will trigger the "setOn" action to the device.
-If you wish to trigger a different action on the device, replace the "setOn" action to a different value.
+3. In this sample, if the predicted value matches the condition you specified, this will trigger the `setOn` Action on the device.
+If you wish to trigger a different Action on the device, replace the "setOn" Action with a different value.

-Additionally, we set the transformer definition for prediction.
-The rule defintion below triggers if the predicted value you defined is true.
+Additionally, we set the Rule transformer to a "prediction" type condition.
+(See the possible types of [machine learning conditions](https://developer.artik.cloud/documentation/rules-engine.html#apply-machine-learning).)
+The below Rule triggers if the predicted value you defined is "true".

 ```
 rule_body.rule.if = {